 My home is in-and-out, all day, people in recovery.
 It’s such a beautiful thing to watch.
 They walk in my house, they go in my fridge.
 This is the stuff that feeds my spirit.
 And my wife, Sam, understands that.
 She is not in recovery, but she completely supports me.
 It feeds her, too.
 I require this.
 I have to have that flow of people.
 I can’t not have it.
 Because it saves me when I start to get consumed by the negative.

 There’s a ripple effect.
 Something profound happens when we’re successful with one person.
 Now that person not only has the ability to change the course of their lives, but their children’s lives, and maybe people they help.
-I’m proud to be part of an industry that’s committed to that.
+I’m proud to be part of an industry that’s committed to that at our New Hampshire drug rehab.

 We are helping the sickest, most fragile people in the earliest parts of their recovery.
 Bad stuff is going to happen.
 I’m sure if you go to a jail looking for stories of aggression and violence, you’re going to find stories of aggression and violence.
 If you hang around an addiction treatment center looking for someone to relapse, you’re going to find it.
 You can’t prevent that.
 I’d like to see a shift in focus.
 Find the good.
 That’s contagious, too.
 Shine light on the people who are changing their lives.
 Shine light on the people who are helping.
 There are people who are sacrificing to do this – giving up large parts of their spirit and their mental space.
 These people are soldiers in this fight.
 I don’t read enough about these people.